Chitrangada is immensely influenced by her virtuous father, Prof. Bakshi. D. Sinha, a teacher, an economist, an author, a caring human being

 - The Sulabh International, an India based, nonprofit, social service organisation, which works to promote human rights, environmental sanitation, to build safe and hygienic public toilets.

 Prof. Bakshi.
-D. Sinha has authored and coauthored, many books and journals, as an economist and a research scholar.
+D. Sinha, a leading Indian social science scholar, has authored and coauthored, many books and journals, as an economist and a research scholar.

 Some of the books, and journals, written and published by him are as follows:

 - Housing Growth in India, published in 1976;

 - Fiscal Policy and Economic Growth, published in 1978;